Stability and instability of Navier boundary layers: Introduction

+in which $\uint$ solves $\eqref{E}$ and $\ubl$ is a corrective term.
+A major difficulty resides in the existence of such an expansion, as, when one formally rescales the Navier-Stokes equation with $(u_{1},u_{2})=(\tilu,\sqrt{\eps}\tilv)$ in the variables $(t,x,y'=\eps^{-1/2}y)$, one gets that the behaviour of the solution near the boundary is governed by the Prandtl equation:

-A major difficulty resides in the existence of such an expansion, because, while the Prandtl system is well-posed with monotonous initial conditions in the strip $[0,L]\times\rplus$ (a fact known since the 60s, \cite{Oo}), it has recently been proved by D.Gérard-Varet and E.Dormy in \cite{GVD} that the Prandtl equation is ill-posed in Sobolev spaces on $\mathbb{T}\times\rplus$.
-This shows that the ansatz (\ref{anzD}) is only formal in general, and E.Grenier showed in \cite{Ge} that, even when such an ansatz can be justified, \textit{eg} in analytic framework (see \cite{SC}), it may not be valid in $H^{1}$, and instability occurs on the derivatives in $L^{\infty}$.
+While the Prandtl system is well-posed with monotonous initial conditions in the strip $[0,L]\times\rplus$ (a fact known since the 60s, \cite{Oo}), it has recently been proved by D.G\'erard-Varet and E.Dormy in \cite{GVD} that the Prandtl equation is ill-posed in Sobolev spaces on $\mathbb{T}\times\rplus$.
+This shows that the ansatz (\ref{anzD}) is only formal in general, and E.Grenier showed in \cite{Ge} that, even when such an ansatz can be justified, \textit{e.g.} in analytic framework (see \cite{SC}), it may not be valid in $H^{1}$, and instability occurs on the derivatives in $L^{\infty}$.
 The instability phenomenon is linked to the linear instability of shear flows for the Euler equation.